-But, basically, any roll in which the possibility of success relies on both you skills and your opponents' skill can be thought of as an opposed rolls.
+But, basically, any roll in which the possibility of success relies on both your skill/power and your opponents' skill/power can be considered an opposed rolls.
 Which is very common today, but NOT usually the case with old school D&D. Saving throws, moving silently, hear noise, etc., were often used without any regard for the opposition's capabilities.
 Traditionally, there is no "contest" between move silently and hear noise, for example; these abilities are "self referential", relying solely on the character attempting them.

 There are some opposed rolls in old school D&D, but they are often disguised and made complicated for no apparent reason.
 For example, giving the thief a 5% penalty to pick pocket for each level of the victim beyond level 5 is identical to just adding +1 per level on a d20 roll after level 5.
 Turn Undead is also a opposed roll between the cleric's level and the undead's HD.

 The lesson here, I think, is that because D&D is a "class & level" game, opposed rolls should always take level into consideration.
 Used in this way, opposed rolls reinforce the "class and level" aspect of the game in a way that "rolling under ability score" does not.

 Anyway, I like the mechanic and I'm using it use it extensively in my rewrite of B/X.

 And I'd say that opposed rolls solve a number of issues.